Tshort76/reference/aws/aws_concepts.md

 ### S3 - Secure Storage Services
 - 1 bucket per customer; does that ensure an adequate amount of seperation?

-3 levels of storage, based on desired access frequency.
+3 levels of storage according to the desired access frequency.
 Option to archive to the glacier tier.

 Objects (file and meta) are automatically versioned.